ActiveGrasp: Information-Guided Active Grasping with Calibrated Energy-based Model: Method

 We differentiate Eq.~\ref{eq:grasp-entropy-define} from the Shannon entropy of the grasp pose distribution

 As is shown in the Fig.~\ref{fig:entropy-definition}, $\tilde{\mathbf{H}}$ increases after observation, which differs from the intuition that entropy should decrease after observation.
-On the other hand, $\mathbf{H}[g|w]$ decreases due to more successful grasps are discovered.
+On the other hand, $\mathbf{H}$ decreases due to more successful grasps being discovered.
+When the scene representation is estimated from the observations, the entropy of the grasp pose is